anandkanav92/NOTES/Models.md

 ### Disjoint in lower dimensions
 - All the dimensions are found to be artificially high as they tend to concentrate in a lower dimension manifold.
 - $p_r$ and $p_g$ are disjont in low dimensions that means discriminator can achieve 100% results.
--
+- W
 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjc2MzI0Njk4LDIyNTA5Njg0LC0xODYxOT
-MzMzk4LDg5MzM4NTkwNywtMTE4MzUzODc4NSwtMjAzNjM0MjUx
-MSwxOTQwMTk5MDYyLDEwMTIwNjUyNzIsLTEzNjI2MDU5MTksMj
-EyMjIwOTMyMiwtMTQ5Njk4NDczNSwyMTM2NzM4NTVdfQ==
+eyJoaXN0b3J5IjpbLTE0MDIyODk2MDUsMjc2MzI0Njk4LDIyNT
+A5Njg0LC0xODYxOTMzMzk4LDg5MzM4NTkwNywtMTE4MzUzODc4
+NSwtMjAzNjM0MjUxMSwxOTQwMTk5MDYyLDEwMTIwNjUyNzIsLT
+EzNjI2MDU5MTksMjEyMjIwOTMyMiwtMTQ5Njk4NDczNSwyMTM2
+NzM4NTVdfQ==
 -->